GiovanniSalmeri/yellow-maintenance/README.md

 To enable the maintenance mode for individual pages, set `Status: maintenance` in the [page settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings-page) at the top of a page.

-You can continue to edit the pages in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the file system.
+You can edit the pages in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the file system.

 ## Example